 - Staple gun

 Andy did a little Craigslist search for cinderblocks and we found some for $1 each.
 That’s a steal considering if you buy them at a home improvement store, each one is $1.50.
-So, Andy and I had a little craigslist adventure to the hill country and found tons of cinder blocks!
+Andy and I took a craigslist adventure to the hill country and found tons of cinder blocks.
 (This pic is an instagram from Oct.
 26th when we picked these suckers up.)

-Layer 2–We decided to add arm rests and even a little table for Andy to use when he grills just because we had extra blocks.
-The awesome thing about this bench is you can make it into a million configurations, and even change it up if you want!
+Once you decide on a cinder block layout, add the second layer.
+We decided to add arm rests and even a little table for Andy to use when he grills since we had extra cinder blocks.
+The awesome thing about this bench is you can make it into a million configurations, and even switch it up whenever you want.

-I bought foam and batting from Jo Ann’s and found some fun outdoor fabric for uber cheap at IKEA.
-I really wanted black and white stripes, but ended up settling for black and white polka dots after searching high and low for my stripes.
+I bought foam and batting from Jo Ann’s and found some fun outdoor fabric for cheap at IKEA.
+I really wanted black and white stripes, but ended up settling for black and white polka dots after searching high and low for stripes.
 I made the 3 cushions the same way I made the cushion for my free chair I reupholstered.
-Cut the foam to fit the board, cut the batting to wrap around the board and staple.
-Then cut the fabric to wrap around the entire thing and add tons of staples.
+I cut the foam to fit the board.
+Then, cut the batting to wrap around the foam and stapled the batting to the underside of the board.
+Next, I cut the fabric to wrap around the entire thing and stapled like crazy.
 It’s really not hard.
 Do I think it will last outside forever, not at all.
-But, by the time it’s crusty, I’ll probably be ready for a fabric change anyway!
+But, by the time it’s crusty, I’ll probably be ready for a fabric change anyway.

 Here’s a good side shot of our new giant bench…